 This approach also does not violate your state bar’s rules on advertising and marketing.
 There would be no competitive or comparative language, no guarantees, and no promises.
 Just information that demonstrates your deep knowledge about your specialty.
 The rules you follow for advertising are even easier to follow when you’re blogging: You won’t necessarily write about yourself, which means you’re not using the forbidden language.

 Blogging also helps you and your firm be found on Google.
 That’s because Google focuses more on localized search results now, rather than large national results.

-The next time you’re on Google, try this experiment: search for a type of restaurant, say Italian, and see what comes up: Italian restaurants in your town.
+The next time you’re on Google, try this experiment: search for a type of restaurant, say Italian, and see what comes up: It will almost certainly be Italian restaurants in your town.
 This works for most businesses or services.
-Search for coffee shops, dry cleaners, plumbers, etc. The results that come up are usually the ones closest to you.
+Search for coffee shops, dry cleaners, plumbers, etc. The results that come up are generally the ones closest to you.

 That’s because Google knows where you are when you perform that search.
 They want to be as helpful as possible, so they look for the best results closest to you.
 This is what local SEO does for businesses.

 If potential clients can find your site on Google, they’re more likely to contact you.
 If they can’t, well, you know.

 Google is always looking for fresh content because people are searching for information that can answer their questions.
 If you regularly publish fresh content, you’re more likely to reach people who need someone to help solve their problems and answer their questions.